dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

 ## filter
 (optional)

-Add a where clause to the query run by `dbt source snapshot-freshness` in order to limit data scanned.
+Add a where clause to the query run by `dbt source freshness` in order to limit data scanned.

 This filter *only* applies to dbt's source freshness queries - it will not impact other uses of the source table.